GobikrishnanT/Carousel/README.md

 # This is Carousel !!!!!!!!!
 # In this project i have used the logic that is my own idea and it working spr fine!!!
-# The logic that i was used in this is project is easy to understand by everyone , beginer too!
+# The logic that i was used in this is project is easy to understand by everyone , beginner too!
 # And i learned about the animation part and box showdow property more depth.

 # Animation that i have used coz when changing image animation will help us to attract the user!